approximata/filmindustry/README.md

-# filmindustry
+## The Film Industry
-Search from the most popular movies.
+Search for the most popular movies.
 Powered by The Movie DB.
 Used Technology: React, Redux, Bootstrap